RobertsLab/resources/docs/mox_Running-a-Job.md

 **NOTE** - Please use [temporary storage / `scrubbed`](https://robertslab.github.io/resources/mox_Data-Storage-and-System-Organization/#3-temporary-storage) for running jobs (ie writing new files to).
 As the name suggests you will need move files to a "bird" for archival storage.
+If you are needing a  set of large raw files for analysis - also place these in the `scrubbed` directory.

 ---